Sorry, you need to enable JavaScript to visit this website.

 Definitions of the Hungarian non-profit sector

 ''The everyday definitions of the Hungarian non-profit sector are influenced by the pre-war traditions, the State socialist experience, and the American and Western European models, producing a mix of terminologies.
-Expressions such as 'NGOs', 'CSOs', 'foundations', or simply 'associations' and 'non-profit sector' are commonly used to refer to the voluntary sector.
-Volunteering is intertwined with what is called the 'civil sector' and is rarely dealt with on its own. […]'' (Study on Volunteering in the European Union Country Report Hungary)
+Expressions such as 'NGOs', 'CSOs', 'foundations', or simply 'associations' and 'non-profit sector' commonly refer to the voluntary sector.
+Volunteering is intertwined with what is called the 'civil sector' and is rarely dealt with on its own. […]'' (Study on Volunteering in the European Union Country Report Hungary, 2010)

 Definitions of volunteer activities